Crime in Detroit: Law and government

-In 2007, Detroit had been named the most dangerous city in the country by the Morgan Quitno report published by CQ Press Press, a private group whose report is denounced by the American Society of Criminology as an "irresponsible misuse" of crime data.
+In 2007, Detroit was named the most dangerous city in the US by a Morgan Quitno report published by CQ Press.
+The report was denounced by the American Society of Criminology as an "irresponsible misuse" of crime data.
 The U.S Conference of Mayors and the FBI have cautioned against using the Morgan Quitno – CQ Press report ranking cities as 'safest' or 'most dangerous'.